 The basic structure of the workshops is based on ideas of collaborative learning.
 Each workshop is focused on a book or selected parts of a book which all students should read in full.
-However, different students are responsible for various segments of the book, initiating discussions.
+However, different students are responsible for various book segments initiating discussions.
 The idea is to make the texts "come alive" in the workshops.